Updated 2 March 2021

-Wouldn’t it be great if we had a way to label our ancestors so that we can find people in our tree who have things in common or jump to your current research tasks on Ancestry?
-Ancestry MyTree Tags offers subscribers a way to do just that.
+Wouldn’t it be great if we had a way to label our ancestors to find people in our tree who have things in common or jump to your current research tasks on Ancestry?
+MyTree Tags offers subscribers a way to do just that.

 Watch this video on YouTube.

-What these folks don’t realize is that by using these creative workarounds, it negatively impacts the experience of themselves and others on the platform.
-Their nonsensical name fields make in-tree name searches nearly impossible.
+These folks don’t realize that using these creative workarounds negatively impacts the experience of themselves and others of the website.

-With such decorative graphics, users waste website resources and negatively impact the experience on the platform for other users bombarded with these photo hints.
+Decorative graphics waste website resources and negatively impact the platform's experience for other users bombarded with such "photo hints."

-Adding MyTreeTags Dramatically Improves Your Access to Your Ancestors
+How MyTreeTags Improves Your Access to Your Ancestors

 By using MyTreeTags, you’ll add the magic of FILTERING your ancestors to those labels.

-What you currently can’t do is print out a list of names that appear on the filtered list.
-That could be a cool feature if enough Ancestry subscribers request it.
+Unfortunately, you currently can’t print out a list of names that appear on the filtered list.
+That could be a cool feature if enough subscribers comment about it or request it.

 ↪️ Are you looking for more genealogy resources?